Sanofi-Public/PyEvoCell/UserManual.md

 - Initially the LLM is prompted to come up with possible cell state transtitions amongst the ones found in the dataset.
 - After these cell state transitions are established, for each one transition:
-  1. The LLM is prompted again to give 3 papers from PubMed supporting the claim.
+  1. The LLM is prompted to give 3 papers from PubMed supporting the claim.
-  2. The titles are verified against the PubMed API.
+  2. The titles are verified using the PubMed API.
   3. The first paper to be found marks the cellstate transition with *Publication Found*, and the paper metadata is returned.
   4. If there is no paper backing up the cellstate transition claimed by the LLM, the cellstate transition is not validated, but it will still appear in the second table of possible hypothesis.
 - Two tables are returned: one for the verified transitions, and another one for all possible transitions.